How can Knit help with using my content on a day-to-day basis?

 “Custom” Alert: this is the most powerful and customizable alert, since its not pre-configured at all.
 When you select a custom alert, you’ll see a window that looks exactly like the advanced search window.

-Can Blob help free up space on my disk, email account or cloud storage account?
+Can Knit help free up space on my disk, email account or cloud storage account?

 How do I detect duplicate content?